James Bowman (surgeon)

 James Bowman (1784 – 23 August 1846) was an English-born Australian politician and surgeon.

-He was born at Carlisle to Edward and Ann Bowman.
+Bowman was born in Carlisle to Edward and Ann Bowman.
 He was a Royal Navy surgeon from 1807, having previously been an assistant surgeon, and served in the Napoleonic Wars.
-In 1816 he migrated to the colony of New South Wales, and in 1823 he married Mary Isabella Macarthur, daughter of John and Elizabeth Macarthur; they had five children.
-He was principal colonial surgeon from 1823 to 1828, when he became an inspector of colonial hospitals.
-From 1823 to 1825 he served in the New South Wales Legislative Council.
+In 1816, he migrated to the colony of New South Wales, and in 1823 he married Mary Isabella Macarthur, daughter of John and Elizabeth Macarthur; they had five children.
+He served as one of the first five members of the New South Wales Legislative Council, established in 1823 by letters patent.
+He served concurrently as Principal Colonial Surgeon and then until 1 December 1828.
 Bowman died at Ravensworth in the Hunter Valley in 1846.